Projects Directory

 For this project I was the lead designer and manager.
 The first stage of this project was the general concept and system design.
 The battery pack is physically organized as five rows of seven modules, each module consisting of one cell in series and 40 in parallel.
 The basic solution I devised was a circuit board for each row of modules that monitored the voltages and temperatures of the cells in that row.
 Those boards were connected together through a ribbon cable carrying power and communications between each board and the rest of the vehicle.

-The next step was designing the schematic for the device, as seen below.
+The schematics I designed for this PCB are seen below.
 I had to do many hours of research and planning to create the finalized solution, learning a lot about how battery management systems are designed and built.
 Many mistakes and misteps were made along the way but the final product is shown below.
 All seven cells are connected to a battery voltage monitor specifically designed for this task.
 This monitor also performs the task of controlling passive balancing, where energy from a single cell may be discharged to keep all cells together despite real-world irregularities.
 Temperatures are measured through a seperate interface connected to the bottom of the board for each module.